ImageMagick/ImageMagick/README.md

 * reduce lock contention with the [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) memory allocation library;
 * push large images to a solid-state drive, see [large image support](https://imagemagick.org/script/architecture.php#tera-pixel).

 If these options are prohibitive, you can reduce the quality of the image results.
 The default build is Q16 HDRI.
-If you disable [HDRI](https://imagemagick.org/script/high-dynamic-range.php), you use half the memory and instead of predominately floating point operations, you use the typically more efficient integer operations.
+If you disable [HDRI](https://imagemagick.org/script/high-dynamic-range.php), you use half the memory and instead of predominantly floating point operations, you use the typically more efficient integer operations.
 The tradeoff is reduced precision and you cannot process out of range pixel values (e.g. negative).
 If you build the Q8 non-HDRI version of ImageMagick, you again reduce the memory requirements in half-- and once again there is a tradeoff, even less precision and no out of range pixel values.
 For a Q8 non-HDRI build of ImageMagick, use these configure script options: --with-quantum-depth=8 --disable-hdri.